BioJulia/PopGen.jl/README.md

 ```
 after the package is installed, load it with `using PopGen`

-Feel free to play around with the test data in `/test/testdata.gen`
+Feel free to play around with the test data `nancycats` and `gulfsharks`!